open-mmlab/mmagic/docs/en/user_guides/train_test.md

-## Inference with pre-trained models

-We provide testing scripts to evaluate pre-trained models on a whole dataset, as well as some task-specific image demos.
+# Testing and Training in MMEditing

-### Test a pre-trained model
+## Test a pre-trained model in MMEditing

 MMEditing implements **distributed** testing with `MMDistributedDataParallel`.

-#### Test with single/multiple GPUs
+### Test with single/multiple GPUs

 You can use the following commands to test a pre-trained model with single/multiple GPUs.